Caramajau/count-counter/README.md

 - By default, the increment button is selected.
 - NOTE: When switching between the increment button and the buttons to the side, the **Save** button will first be selected.

+Additionally, controller support is also available.
+Typical controls are used for the controller:
+- Left stick or D-pad to move between the buttons on the GUI.
+- Confirm button to trigger the selected button.
+(A button for Xbox and Switch, while Cross button for Playstation)

+NOTE: Only a DUALSHOCK&reg;4 Wireless Controller and a Nintendo Switch&trade; Pro Controller have been tested, but other controllers should work as well.

 ### Implementation details
 The project is built using ```Unity 6000.0.40f1``` and uses BigInteger for the counter value.